 • Four external and internal oscillator options as clock sources.
 Primary osc, secondary osc, fast RC osc, low power RC osc.

-• On-chip Phase-Locked Loop (PLL) with a user-selectable input divider and multiplier, as well as an output divider, to boost operating frequency on select internal and external oscillator sources
+• On-chip Phase-Locked Loop (PLL) with a user-selectable input divider and multiplier, as well as an output divider, to boost operating frequency on some internal and external oscillator sources

-• On-chip user-selectable divisor postscaler on select oscillator sources
+• On-chip user-selectable divisor postscaler on some oscillator sources

 In the file there are three pragma lines:

 #pragma config FNOSC = FRCPLL, POSCMOD = OFF

 #pragma config FPLLIDIV = DIV_2, FPLLMUL = MUL_20, FPLLODIV = DIV_2 //40 MHz

 #pragma config FPBDIV = DIV_1 // PB 40 MHz

 --The first line sets the Oscillator Selection Bits (FNOSC) to use the Fast RC Osc with PLL.
 The PLL allows the system to multiply the 8 MHz FRC to a higher rate.
 It also disables the primary oscillator by setting POSCMOD off.
 See below for using the primary oscillator.

 --The second line divides the FRC by two because the PLL input must be 4 MHz.
 Then it sets the PLL to multiply by 20 and divide by two to get 40 MHz cpu clock.
 Range is 15≤FPLLMUL≤24 and 1≤FPLLODIV≤256.
 But check the config page for details.